The Library of Congress webpage contains the following statement:

 By the time of Woodson's death in 1950, Negro History Week had become a central part of African American life and substantial progress had been made in bringing more Americans to appreciate the celebration.
 At mid–century, mayors of cities nationwide issued proclamations noting Negro History Week.
 The Black Awakening of the 1960s dramatically expanded the consciousness of African Americans about the importance of black history, and the Civil Rights movement focused Americans of all color on the subject of the contributions of African Americans to our history and culture.

 The celebration was expanded to a month in 1976, the nation's bicentennial.
 President Gerald R. Ford urged Americans to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”
 That year, fifty years after the first celebration, the association held the first African American History Month.
 By this time, the entire nation had come to recognize the importance of Black history in the drama of the American story.
 Since then each American president has issued African American History Month proclamations.
-And the association—now the
+And the association—now the Association for the Study of African American Life and History (ASALH)—continues to promote the study of Black history all year.

 (Excerpt from an essay by Daryl Michael Scott, Howard University, for the Association for the Study of African American Life and History)